codebar/ios-tutorials/src/docs/cookie-clicker-swiftui.md

 /giphy Celebrate

-This is not trivial.
+This is not trivial example.
 You have learned an important part of developing using SwiftUI.
 You create state, you write your view to respond to the state, and you have actions that change the state.
 The framework takes care of redrawing the view when the state changes.

 If you have done any iOS development before, or even the other CodeBar tutorial, you can see how little code is needed.
 There are no `ViewController`s.
 There are no `Storyboards`.
 You write code and see the results immediately.